Azure/azure-sdk-for-go/README.md

 ## New Releases

 A new set of management libraries for Go that follow the [Azure SDK Design Guidelines for Go](https://azure.github.io/azure-sdk/golang_introduction.html) are now available.
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
+Those new libraries can be identified by locating them under the `/sdk` directory in the repo, and you can find the corresponding references [here](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk).(https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk).

 To get started, please follow the quickstart guide [here](https://aka.ms/azsdk/go/mgmt).
-To see the benefits of migrating to the new libraries, please visit this migration guideIn addition, a migration guide that shows how to transition from older versions of libraries is located [here](todo-addthislink).
+To see the benefits of migrating to the new libraries, please visit this [migration guide](todo-addthislink) that shows how to transition from older versions of libraries.
-Those new libraries can be identified by locating them under the [/sdk folder](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk) in the repo

 You can find the most up to date list of all of the new packages [on this page](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk) as well as our [official releases page](https://azure.github.io/azure-sdk/releases/latest/go.html)